 Some feng shui practitioners do not recommend plants in the bedroom because wood element also has an aspect of upward and expansive energy.
 To understand this qi (life force energy), try visualizing a sprout unfurling and pushing out of the shell of seed.
 This type of energy may not be the best for those who are sensitive or restless.

 Depending on the practitioner, there are different views on the feng shui of plants in the bedroom.
 There are dozens of feng shui schools with slightly varied teachings.
 That’s the reason why you may see incompatible takes on this topic.
 For instance in the BTB school, there’s actually an adjustment for an orchid plant in the bedroom to invite a romantic partnership with a noble and kind person.

 If you do decide to have a plant in the bedroom, be sure to find one that’s appropriate for the space and for you.
 Does it fit the space?
 How much light and care does the plant require?
 Can you commit to taking care of this living being?
 A sick houseplant is not good feng shui—in or out of the bedroom.

 The key is to test things out for yourself.
 If you have the urge to put plants in your primary bedroom, listen to that.
 Try it out and sense how you feel.
 If it makes no difference, then maybe plants in the bedroom are neutral for you.
-If you have trouble sleeping, observe if things improve when the plants are moved out of the bedroom.
-Again, check in with your senses and listen carefully to what your body and heart tell you.
+Check in with your senses and listen carefully to what your body and heart tell you.